Prometheus Collector

 }

-# Integration with GKE Autopilot / GCP Managed Prometheus
+# Steps to Intall Insights when running integration with GKE Autopilot / GCP Managed Prometheus

 Insights requires a Prometheus server to collect metrics for workload usage.
 Typically, this is a Prometheus server that is already running in a Kubernetes cluster, or a Prometheus server that is installed directly via the Insights Agent Helm Chart.